Introduction

 To ensure the scheme evolves, continuously improves and continues to protect organisations against common forms of cyber attack.

-Which Is Best… Willow or Montellier?
+Which Is Best… Willow or Montpellier?

-What else will change as part of Willow?
+What else changes as part of Willow?

 Are the certification charges and costs changing for Willow?